 He began his teaching career as secondary instructor for the Greek School and Romiosyni’s women’s division in 2003.
 In 2005, he became one of the senior division instructors which he currently teaches.
 He is also a member of the Greek Community’s dance committee which oversees all Greek dance-related initiatives in Halifax.
 He is also a mentor and guide for the instructors in the group.

 He’s received training in Canada and Greece through various dance seminars and has been involved with dance research in and out of the field.
 Despite that he has a vast knowledge of dances from all over Greece, his Pontic background (3rd generation) motivated him to learn and research the dances and traditions of his papou.
 Other areas of specialization include dances, traditions, and songs of Peloponissos (his other “home”), Kriti, Anatoliki Romylia, Evros (Thraki), Makedonia (Drama, Serres, and Florina), Sarakatsanoi (Polites), and the Vlachs of eastern Makedonia (Grammoustianoi).

 Aki formerly taught with the HRSB (HRCE) as a secondary teacher.
-Over the past 10 years, he turned his attention to adult learning as an instructional designer/e-learning specialist, curriculum developer, university instructor, and learning-centered researcher within the contexts of on-the-job training (both military/public/private sectors), higher education, adult education, English as an Additional Language, and cultural education.
-Aki is a former tutor and provides consultations regarding instructional design and e-learning.
+Over the past 12 years, he turned his attention to adult learning as an instructional designer/e-learning specialist, curriculum developer, university instructor, and learning-centered researcher within the contexts of on-the-job training (both military/public/private sectors), higher education, adult education, English as an Additional Language, and cultural education.

 Alumni (Former Instructors)